Montana/apache-restart/README.md

-# apache-restart
+# Travis Apache Restart
-Apache Restart Bash Script w/ Cron
+Apache Restart Bash Script w/ Cron.

+Check if Apache is running, if so, leave it, if not, run it.